Tootsie Guevarra: Career

-Tootsie Guevarra (born Emma Theresa Pinga, August 17, 1980) is a Filipino former recording artist, actress, and television host.
-She later graduated in 2003 in Hotel Restaurant and Management from Quezon City and married her Filipino-American husband in Manila in 2005.
-They later moved to America where they went on to have a son but eventually separated.
-During an interview with TFC's Balitang America, it was revealed that she now works as a marketing executive in the healthcare industry and has since remarried in 2012 to Mike Monaco, an Italian-American.
-The couple were also expecting their first child within two months.
 On October 11, 2014, she appeared as a guest on ASAP's concert in Los Angeles to perform her hit songs while being accompanied by Toni and Alex Gonzaga.
-This marked her first television performance since her retirement from showbusiness.
+This marked her first television performance since her retirement from the entertainment industry.
 In 2018, she released a song titled "Iisa Lang" under composer Vehnee Saturno's music label marking her first music release since returning into the music industry.